NREL-Sienna/StorageSystemsSimulations.jl/docs/src/quick_start_guide.md

 # Quick Start Guide

-PowerSystems.jl is structured to enable data creation scripts, flexible interfaces for data intake and extension of the data model.
+StorageSystemsSimulations.jl is structured to enable data creation scripts, flexible interfaces for data intake and extension of the data model.
 These features are enabled through three main features:

 - [Abstract type hierarchy](@ref type_structure),